-Jam Thumbprint Cookies are buttery shortbread cookies with a spoonful of jam in the middle of each one.
+Jam Thumbprint Cookies are buttery shortbread cookies with jam in the middle of each one.
 They are often made for the Christmas cookie tray, but they are perfect any time.
 You’re going to love these easy Thumbprint Cookies.

 These Thumbprint Jam Cookies are such a unique treat.

 The dough itself is not too sweet, but that allows the jam in the middle of the cookie to really shine.